New York University School of Law

 The New York University School of Law (NYU Law) is the law school of New York University, a private research university in New York City.

-Established in 1835, it is the oldest law school in New York City and the oldest surviving law school in New York State.
-Located in Greenwich Village in Lower Manhattan, NYU Law offers J.D., LL.M., and J.S.D. degrees in law.
+Established in 1835, it was the first law school established in New York City and is the oldest extant law school in New York State and one of the oldest law schools in the United States.
+Located in Greenwich Village in Lower Manhattan, NYU Law grants J.D., LL.M., and J.S.D. degrees.